mitrefccace/iam/README.md

 Make sure nginx has the correct FQDN and PORT NUMBER for the OpenAM server.
 Make sure nginx server can ping the private IP address of the OpenAM server.
 Make sure the nginx server's /etc/hosts file has an entry for the private IP address of the OpenAM server.

 ---

+#### Problem 18

+Access error when accessing OpenAM or ACE Direct through the browser.
+You may see a double URL in the address bar.

+#### Solution 18

+Make sure a firewall is not blocking incoming access to the OpenAM port (e.g., `8443`).
+For example, disable `firewalld` on the OpenAM server or add a rule to allow incoming connections to port `8443`.

+---